cosbi-research/beesl/README.md

 To train a new model, type:
 ```
-# masking of "type" mentions
+# conversion from BioNLP format and masking of "type" mentions
 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking type
 ```
 `$CORPUS_FOLDER` is the folder in `$BEESL_DIR/data/corpora/` containing biomedical events in the standard [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats), e.g., `GE11` you just downloaded.